Multi-variate correlation and mixtures of product measures: Directions for further research

 \subsection{Finer approximations than in transportation}

-As discussed in the Introduction, the known inverse results for TC and DTC are not yet a complete description of measures with small values for those quantities.
-This is because they promise a certain structure only up to a perturbation in $\ol{d_n}$, but neither TC nor DTC is uniformly continuous for that kind of perturbation (TC does satisfy Lemma~\ref{lem:TC-robust}, but that estimate depends on the size of the alphabets).
+As discussed in the Introduction, our stability results for TC and DTC are incomplete.
+They promise a certain structure only up to a perturbation in $\ol{d_n}$, but neither TC nor DTC is uniformly continuous for that kind of perturbation (TC does satisfy Lemma~\ref{lem:TC-robust}, but that estimate depends on the size of the alphabets).

 \begin{ques} Is there a finer kind of approximation than $\ol{d_n}$ which enables a complete description of the structure behind small values of TC or DTC? \end{ques}

 The simplest possibility to consider would be approximation in total variation, but I expect this is too strong.